 Solo Travel in Central America

-Central America has it all: Mayan temples and Aztec ruins, great nightlife, crystal waters, the world’s second longest reef, active volcanos and lush vegetation, not to mention big cats and an abundance of wildlife.
+Central America solo travel has it all: Mayan temples and Aztec ruins, great nightlife, crystal waters, the world’s second longest reef, active volcanos and lush vegetation, not to mention big cats and an abundance of wildlife.

 Its history dates back thousands of years and evidence of the Maya empire can be found in Mexico, Guatemala, Belize and Honduras.
 If indigenous tribes and barely-trodden rainforests are on your bucket list then this continent will not disappoint.